Best New Online Casinos for 2020

 And instead of owning it, or even (temporarily) pausing deposits to regroup, they continue as normal, thinking they’ll dig themselves out.

-The minority set out on the dark side.
+A minority of new online casinos set out on the dark side.
 They plan to scam players from the very beginning.
 They take deposits with no intention of every paying it back.
 Then they give them the runaround, or flat-out tell them to get lost.

 Why Do So Many New Casinos Fail?

 We think it’s because of a lethal cocktail consisting of these three mistakes:

 - Thinking too much about how much a casino can make.
 This type of business has the potential to do millions, if not billions in revenue annually.